Huskyeder/stackato-doc/admin/cluster/index.rst

 the other nodes and assign roles.

-CORE_IP
+MBUS_IP
 ^^^^^^^

 A :ref:`static IP address <server-config-static-ip>` is necessary to provide a consistent network interface for other nodes to connect to.
+This address is called the MBUS IP.
 If your IaaS or cloud orchestration software provide IP addresses which persist indefinitely and are not reset on reboot you may not have to set this explicitly.

-Take note of the IP address of the Core node.
+Take note of the internal IP address of the Core node.
 It will be required when configuring additional nodes in the following steps, so that they can attach to the Core node.

 Make sure that the IP address of its ``eth0`` interface is registering the correct address, which may not be the case if you have set a static